 We see this all the time because those who are making this mistake don’t realize that they are and because of that they neglect the importance of tracking their links.

 Not tracking your links means you don’t know which of the links did the best for you, and you have no stats to compare to know why a link worked or didn’t for that matter.
-So, you are blind to the results; these are things which you could easily see and help to hone your technique if more time was spent on analysis of the links built.
+So, you are blind to the results; these are things that you could easily see and help to hone your technique if more time was spent on analysis of the links built.

 When calculating the ROI of your campaign, you need to consider many variables like total traffic results, profit margins, conversion rates, and the costs associated with the results.
 Consistent reporting and an understanding of the metrics will allow you to forecast the results and interpret which of your efforts are effective and which aren’t.